FakeSloth/buma/docs/setup.md

 We are using the MongoDB NoSql database.
 To install MongoDB on your computer, see these [instructions][installation].
 If you haven't mess around with
 MongoDB yet, here is a good [introduction][mongodb] to it.

+We are using `mongoose` to connect to a MongoDB database and it allows us to have access to the MongoDB commands.

 [installation]: http://docs.mongodb.org/manual/installation
 [mongodb]: https://scotch.io/tutorials/an-introduction-to-mongodb